 Developing compassion as an antidote for shame requires patience and commitment.
 But it is an essential challenge to address in order to decrease your vulnerability to destructive anger.
 Unfortunately, shame itself can undermine your practice of self-compassion.
 It can force you to reject compassion from others or, even, from yourself.
 As such, addressing this challenge may require the assistance of a mental health professional.

-At a larger scale, I believe we need to help children embrace self-compassion as an antidote for shame.
-When not addressed, difficulties with shame can impact social interaction, self-worth and certainly academic performance.
+On a larger scale, I believe we need to help children embrace self-compassion as an antidote for shame.
+When not addressed, difficulties with shame can impact social interaction, self-worth, and certainly academic performance.
 A background of toxic shame undermines the psychic energy needed for focused attention.
-Whether through specific programs, integrated in teacher-student interactions, or discussed by the use of literature and composition, shame and anger need to be openly explored and discussed.
+Whether through specific programs, integrated into teacher-student interactions, or discussed by the use of literature and composition, shame and anger need to be openly explored and discussed.
 Doing so leads to increased emotional intelligence when dealing with this potentially debilitating emotion.

 H. Lewis, (1971) Shame and Guilt in Neurosis.
 New York: International Universities Press.